karthik0010/Assuredoc/1.1 Teams/Team.md

 ![B1](./TeamImages/B1.png)

-2. Enter the team name and click on create button the person who create the team became the team owner
+2. Enter the team name and click on create button the person who create the team will become the team owner.

 ![B2](./TeamImages/B2.png)